Chart Color Schemes

 Wellington Point features high concentrations of family households, with a higher-than-average median household size

-Family households account for 82.3% of all households, including 39.4% that are couples with children, 30.0% that are couples without children, and 11.7% that are single parent families.
-Non-family households make up the remaining 17.7%, with lone person households at 16.1% and group households comprising 1.7%.
+Family households account for 82.3% of all households, consisting of 39.4% couples with children, 30.0% couples without children, and 11.7% single parent families.
+Non-family households make up the remaining 17.7%, with lone person households at 16.1% and group households comprising 1.7% of the total.
 The median household size is 2.8 people, which is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households